Reba Byrd Masterson: Family life

 Reba first attended the University of Texas in the same year that her father filed the lawsuit.
 The lawsuit carried on for nine years against close family friends, the Harrises.
 Reba missed several semesters during the years 1910, 1911 and 1912, which could be explained by helping her father with the lawsuit.
 After nine long years, the lawsuit was completed in 1917, with Reba and her other family members as beneficiaries (according to the Houston Post) to a settlement which concluded with land holdings in 60 Texas counties and shares in the Galveston Wharf.
 The total value of the shares and properties topped out at $2,223,860, which due to inflation, would have a grand total of $43,917,065.26 in 2019.
 Due to the winnings, after years of hardship, Reba and her family had a way to get ahead in the world.
 Her father, Branch used this opportunity as an way to become more involved with the oil business.
 Branch ended up becoming a director in The New York and Texas Oil Companies.

 According to “Budge” (Anthony Dallam) Sheppard, Reba's great nephew, there is a family story where Reba lost a hand of poker to Dad Joiner, where the pot consisted of an oil and gas lease.
 Furthermore, Budge also accounted for a story where Reba was testifying as a witness in a lawsuit and received several threats trying to deter her from testifying.
 In response to the threats, her father, Branch, purchased an .32 caliber pistol for her to travel to and from the trials with.

-Reba Masterson had an everlasting influence on her family who continue to love petroleum geology.
+Reba Masterson had a noted influence on her family who continues to love petroleum geology.
 Reba's great-great nephew, Wilmer Dallam Masterson IV is a University of Texas graduate in geology and works in the oil and gas business.
 Furthermore, his daughter, Kathleen, is in the process of completing her degree in geology at Colorado State University.
 Moreover, Reba's great niece, Amanda Masterson, spent the duration of her career at the Texas Bureau of Economic Geology.
 Amanda, while working for the Bureau, discovered a prospect map of a configuration south of Castroville, which Reba, when she was 49, submitted to the Bureau while doing consulting work for them.